marcofiset/migraine/README.md

 #### What currently works

-- Grammar for simple mathematical expressions (numbers, `+ - * /` operators, parenthesis and operator precedence, no variable support yet)
+- Grammar for simple mathematical expressions (numbers, `+ - * /` operators, parenthesis and operator precedence)
 - Abstract Syntax Tree generation
 - Provides an interface for AST manipulation (through the Visitor pattern)
+- Variable assignment

 #### Plans for the near future

-- Variable assignment
 - Functions
 - Conditions